Revisiting the Geometrically Decaying Step Size: Linear Convergence for Smooth or Non-Smooth Functions: Geometrically Decaying Step Size Design

 \section{Geometrically Decaying Step Size Design}

-In this section, we provide the generalized subgradient descent algorithm and provide our convergence analysis under the \textit{positive condition number}.
-Note that the work \cite{davis2018subgradient} introduced the linear convergent algorithm only under the preconditions of Lemma \ref{weakly}, whereas our analysis demonstrates that linear convergence still holds under a strictly weaker assumption.
+In this section, we provide the generalized subgradient descent algorithm and provide our convergence analysis under the \textit{positive inverse condition number}.
+We note that \cite{davis2018subgradient} and \cite{hinder2020nearoptimal} introduced a linear convergent algorithm only under the assumptions of Lemma \ref{weakly} and Lemma \ref{quasar}, respectively, whereas our analysis shows that linear convergence still holds under a strictly weaker condition.

 \begin{theorem} Consider a minimizer $x^* \in \mathcal{X}^*$.
 Under Assumption \ref{posconnum}, Algorithm \ref{Algorithm 1} achieves

 \end{theorem}

 \begin{proof} We prove this by induction.
 The base case $t=0$ is trivial.
 For the induction step, suppose that